smoh/cookiecutter-aasdraft/README.md

 # Cookiecutter-aasdraft

-Minimal cookiecutter template for AASTeX6 paper with a few adjustments (in `aastexmods.tex`).
+Minimal cookiecutter template for AASTeX6.1 paper.

 Once you have [Cookiecutter](https://github.com/audreyr/cookiecutter) installed, simply do